 "The Rules" are twenty-six ideas I've collected over the years that seemed relevant enough to life in general that I've written each down with a short story to reinforce each in particular.
 This is Rule Number Five.

 In my many years flying VIPs in the U.S. government and those that followed flying business leaders from one company or another, I always got a laugh from pilots who believed they were integral parts of their passengers' lives.
 One of the many cabinet secretaries I used to fly often called me by my first name.
-"Good to see you again, Eddie."
-"Nice flight, Eddie."
+"Good to see you again, James."
+"Nice flight, James."
 A few years later I saw him in the hallways of Congress and noticed a faint glimmer of recognition in his eyes but it was obvious he couldn't place my face or remember why it should be familiar.

 Now, as a civilian, I recognize that we are often tempted to think we are best friends with the chief executive officer sitting about fifty feet behind us.
 I say all this as preface to a story about my very last flight as a pilot for Compaq Computer.
 After twenty years of changing jobs every few years in the Air Force, I was hoping for some stability.
-But that's when I found out I was . . .
+But that's when I found out I should . . .

 My beloved Compaq Computer was imploding.
 The CEO who never had an original thought came up with a new strategy every quarter.
 When Dell Computer set the industry on fire with "just in time" inventory, our CEO slashed our inventories but didn't follow through with a production system to cope.
 When IBM decided they were a service company and not a "box" company, Mister CEO did the same with a company designed to make boxes and not service.
 Now he had decided that the best thing to do was to sell the entire company to Hewlett Packard, the evil empire.
 Now I would fly him for the last time ever, taking him from our old headquarters in Houston, Texas to the new in San Jose, California.